-- ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Visual Impairment (see Section 2.4, #12); - ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Hearing Impairment (see Section 2.4, #14).
+- ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Visual Impairment based on participation; - ECU reserves the right to add an Adaptive Abilities Unified Division (via the 25%+ rule per team) for athletes specifically with a Hearing Impairment based on participation.

-Note: Special Abilities Unified National Teams must comprise of a minimum 1:1 ratio of athletes with and without intellectual disabilities per team.
-The ECU reserves the right to split the Special Abilities Unified Divisions into a separate Special Abilities Unified Division (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional Division (100% athletes with intellectual disabilities per team) on the condition that 3 or more National Teams are registered that would comply with each division's composition requirements.
+Note: Special Abilities Unified Teams must comprise of a minimum 1:1 ratio of athletes with and without intellectual disabilities per team.
+The ECU reserves the right to split the Special Abilities Unified Divisions into a separate Special Abilities Unified Division (50% or more athletes with intellectual abilities per team) and Special Abilities Traditional Division (100% athletes with intellectual disabilities per team) on the condition that 3 or more Teams are registered that would comply with each division's composition requirements.